ReflectionHLE/ReflectionHLE/README.md

 - The ported Wolfenstein 3D code is also available under the original terms for the Wolfenstein 3D sources from 1995.
 See id-wolf3d.txt.

+- The Reflection Keen back-end is released under the 3-Clause BSD License.
+See bsd-3-clause-template.txt for a general license template.
+For the exact contents you should consult the top of any relevant file from the source code, although the template's form was originally used as a base.

-- The Reflection Keen back-end and Nuked OPL3 are released under the GNU LGPLv2.1+.
+- Nuked OPL3 is released under the GNU LGPLv2.1+.
 See lgpl-2.1.txt.

 - The included depklite implementation, a modification of ExeUnpacker, is released under the MIT License.
 See mit-opentesarena.txt for details.